2008 Big Ten Conference football season

-The 2008 Big Ten Conference football season is the 113th season for the Big Ten.
+The 2008 Big Ten Conference football season was the 113th season for the Big Ten.

 Preseason

 Ohio State was selected as the preseason favorite to win the conference with Wisconsin and Illinois second and third, respectively by the Media.
 Ohio State running back Chris Wells was chosen as the Preseason Big Ten Offensive Player of the year while fellow Buckeye linebacker James Laurinaitis was named the Preseason Big Ten Defensive Player of the year.

-Purdue Head Coach Joe Tiller will enter his final season, while Michigan's Rich Rodriguez will begin his first in Ann Arbor.
+Purdue Head Coach Joe Tiller entered his final season, while Michigan's Rich Rodriguez began his first in Ann Arbor.

 In a given year, each Big Ten team will play eight of the other Big Ten teams.
 Thus for any given team in a given year, there are two others which will not be competed against.
 Below is the breakdown of "no-plays" for 2008: